krobbi/clac/README.md

 underscores, with digits being allowed after the first character.
 All variables are currently global.

-Variable assignments currently return their assigned value, resulting in it being printed.
-This may change in a future version.
+Variable assignments are considered statements and return the void type.
+This results in the assigned value not being printed.

 ## Grammar
 The [EBNF](https://en.wikipedia.org/wiki/Extended_Backus-Naur_form) grammar